Scalability in a digital project illustration.

 • The database server.

-In turn, the database server runs its basics, including data processing and granting access, not coping with static and middle-dynamic content.
+Every layer conducts its basic functions and isn’t overloaded with any extras.
+In particular, client-side modules are preliminary focused on serving the users’ direct needs.
+In turn, the database server runs data processing and granting access, not coping with static and middle-dynamic content.

-How to Create a High-performance Scalable Web Application
+How to Build Highly Scalable Web Applications

-Keeping in mind the reliable app architecture strategies, let’s specify the key steps and efficient practices commonly used for building scalable web applications.
+Let’s specify the key steps and efficient practices commonly used for building scalable web applications.

 Define Your Goals and Expectations